almostengr/almostengr.github.io/docs/lifestyle/2020-04-05-notes-from-session-writing-book-quaratine.md

 refer to website

-make it at least avialable on Amazon as it gives you noteriety
+make it at least available on Amazon as it gives you notoriety

 ### key 1: do not use their extended distribution with Amazon

 Amazon will present the book to other companies.
-They'll present it as Amazon, thus you come off as a self-published author.
-Dont do that
+They'll present it as Amazon, thus you come off as a self-published author. don't do that

 buy your own ISBN number (Bouker); myidentifiers.com allows you to put your own brand name (publishing company) on it

 go to Ingram Sparks is a distributor for Barnes and Noble and other book stores

-dont be picky about where you sell it. you can sell it and have others to do it for you
+don't be picky about where you sell it. you can sell it and have others to do it for you

 Amazon delivery system is better; useful for book events